AbdelrhmanElmhdy/Connector/README.md

 # Connector
 Messaging and calling app.

-This is app is aimed to be a public code sample.
+This app is aimed to be a public code sample.

 # Features
 The under-development app currently supports basic text messaging and in the future it'll support: